mcgfeller/py-schemas/README.md

 Python typing only allows declaration of uniform value types for dictionaries (i.e., each value must be of the same type).
 Hence the most natural data typed with a schema is the object, with the schema attached to its class.
 The individual schema elements correspond to instance variables.

 * Declaring a schema on a class should declare the type of its instance variables.
 * Schema types should be subtypes of the Python types.
+* Schema types use Type Annotations [PEP 593](https://www.python.org/dev/peps/pep-0593) to carry a minimal (and extensible) semantic representation of schema information.

 ## Interoperability between Schema solutions